cart-inception/multi-model-discussor/README.md

 1. Enable "Debug mode" in the Discussion tab
 2. This shows additional information about model responses and connection status

-## Code Architecture

-The application consists of several key components:

-- **`app.py`**: Main application file containing:
-  - `ModelAgent` class: Handles individual agent interactions with Ollama
-  - `DiscussionOrchestrator` class: Manages multi-agent conversations and rounds
-  - Streamlit UI implementation for the main discussion interface

-- **`advanced_config.py`**: Handles advanced configuration features:
-  - `PersonaManager` class: Manages saving/loading custom personas
-  - UI components for persona editing and Ollama configuration

-- **`personas/` directory**: Stores custom persona configurations as JSON files

 ## Tips for Best Results

 - **Model Diversity**:
   - Use different models for different agents when possible
-  - Mix Ollama and Gemini models for varied thinking styles
+  - Mix Ollama and Gemini models for varied thinking styles and capabilities
 - **Agent Balance**: Include agents with complementary perspectives (e.g., creative + practical)
 - **Specific Topics**: Focused questions yield more coherent discussions than broad topics
 - **Persona Design**: Create personas with clear, distinct viewpoints and expertise areas
 - **Round Count**: 2-3 rounds typically produce the best balance of depth and coherence
 - **System Prompts**: Refine agent prompts to guide the style and focus of contributions
+- **Model Selection**:
+  - Use Gemini models for cutting-edge capabilities
+  - Use Ollama local models for privacy and speed

 ## Troubleshooting